<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 If you’re taking a bus to Gdańsk, you’ll typically arrive at the Gdańsk bus station (Dworzec PKS); this busy terminal services both long-distance international buses and shorter domestic ones.
 From this bus station, it’s about a 20 minute walk east to the Old Town (where most tourists hang out and stay), or you can snag a taxi for a 7 minute drive.

-Buses from Krakow are inexpensive, but do take longer than a train.
-It’s about a 12 hour ride but tickets hang around $12 USD.
+Buses from Krakow are inexpensive but do take longer than a train.
+It’s about a 12 hour ride and tickets hang around $12 USD.
 Get more ticket info here.

 Train